0cjs/sedoc/app/tmate.md

 ### Configuration Options

-Tmate has three different types of configuration options:
+Tmate has three different types of configuration options, two of which have _global_ values for the defaults and _local_ values that override the global default for a particular session or window.
 - _Server_ options which do not apply to any particular window or session.
   There is only one set of these.
 This includes things like the `default-terminal`, `escape-time` and the tmate server.
 - _Session_ options which apply to __???__.
 The global set provides the defaults; these can be overridden by the (often empty) list of local options.
-- _Window_ options apply to individual windows within a session and also have a global set with optional overrides from a local set.
+- _Window_ options apply to individual windows within a session; the global options are used except where overrriden by the local set.

 XXX `tmate set-option ...` works from the command line for curren thing XXX global vs. session vs. window options